matheusxreis/mxr-node-app/readme.md

 Extensions used in VS Code: Eslint from Microsof and Prettier Code Formatter from Prettier.

-What put in VS Code's settings.json:
+What putting in VS Code's settings.json:

 ```json
     "editor.formatOnSave": true, //this way editor format your code when you save
     "prettier.eslintIntegration": true, //prettier format according with eslint rules
 ```

-In src/example.ts you can fiind a simple example about the styled guide used.
+In src/index.ts you can fiind a simple example about the styled guide used.

+### About Jest

+Jest is the library which I use to test my applications.
+There is no much to talk about.
+I've tried keep jest.config.ts as simples as it come and installed ts-jest because of Typescript.

+:metal: